chrisreddington/hugo-community/REFERENCE.md

 * Several additional optional markdown files in the **your-intended-directory-name** folder.
 These can be shown using the tabbed interface of the Group page.
 Do take note of the frontmatter that drives this functionality.
 Details on these can be found in the comments of the example markdown files in the [archetypes/group folder](https://github.com/chrisreddington/hugo-community/tree/main/archetypes/group) folder.
 * A subfolder called organizers, which can contain many files.
 These files represent organizers of this particular event.
 To create more organizers, just copy/paste the files in the organizers subfolder.
 * A subfolder called sponsors, which can contain many files.
 These files represent sponsors of this particular event.
 To create more sponsors, just copy/paste the files in the organizers subfolder.

-Rather than duplicating effort, we have provided clear comments inline in the files on which fields are required, optional, and should be left untouched.
-You can find that information in the [archetypes/group folder](https://github.com/chrisreddington/hugo-community/tree/main/archetypes/group).
-You can find this information by looking at the raw version of the file (rather than any markdown rendered view, as the comments will be stripped).

 #### Group Frontmatter Details
 ```